liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/07-bundle-classloading-flow.markdown

     the exporting bundle's classloader loads it.
 Otherwise, the class isn't found.

 Congratulations!
-Now you know how @product@ finds and loads classes for OSGi bundles.
+Now you know how @sharepoint@ finds and loads classes for OSGi bundles.